 She said she was particularly concerned about Chen's flight risk after he had been able to access false passports as part of the fraud.

-Chen's lawyer Sam Wimsett said his client had not personally benefited from the broader fraud and he will provide the court a cultural report before sentencing, which he says will show the Chinese cultural norms of how Chen responded to the requests and demands of Huang.
+Chen's lawyer Sam Wimsett said his client had not personally benefited from the broader fraud and he will provide the court a pre-sentence report for the judge to consider home detention before sentencing, which he says will show the Chinese cultural norms of how Chen responded to the requests and demands of Huang.

 In the summary of her verdicts, Justice Katz said Chen acted as the "middleman" between Huang, Xu and his "inside contacts" at BNZ and ANZ, Jiang and Cheng.